 Please note: the property may need to meet some conditions before it can be exempt from Council Tax.

-If you are unhappy with a decision we have made about you being liable for council tax or your entitlement to a discount, exemption or disabled reduction, you should write to us, telling us that you want to appeal and the reasons why.
+If you are unhappy with a decision we have made about you needing to pay council tax or a discount, exemption or disabled reduction, you should write to us, telling us that you want to appeal and the reasons why.

 We will review our decision and write to you telling you what the outcome is.